1jour1vin

 Ribera del Duero

-The Ribera Del Duero designation of origin, established in 1982, is located in the Douro River basin, south of the province of Burgos (autonomous region of Castile and León), on the great plateau of northern Spain.
+The Ribera del Duero Designation of Origin, established in 1982, is located in the Duero River basin, in the southern part of the province of Burgos (Autonomous Community of Castile and León), on the great plateau of northern Spain.

-The soils of the Ribera Del Duero wine region consist mainly of sandy and silty sediments alternating with layers of limestone and marl concretions.
-The topography is relatively flat, with the vineyards located between 750 and 850 meters above sea level, and a few hills reaching heights of nearly 900 meters.
-The Ribera Del Duero region is influenced by both continental and Mediterranean climates: rainfall is moderate, forcing the vines to sink their roots deep into the soil, with temperatures ranging from -18°C in winter to over 40°C in summer.
+The soils of the Ribera del Duero wine region consist mainly of sandy and silty sediments interspersed with layers of limestone and marl concretions.
+The topography is relatively flat, with vineyards situated at altitudes between 750 and 850 meters, though some hills can reach nearly 900 meters.
+The Ribera del Duero region is influenced by a climate that is both continental and Mediterranean: rainfall remains moderate, forcing the vines to sink their roots deep into the soil, with temperature ranges that can go from -18°C in winter to over 40°C in summer.

-Tempranillo, Spain's leading grape variety, is used extensively in the production of Ribera Del Duero wines.
-Cabernet Sauvignon, Merlot, Malbec, Grenache Noir, and Albillo are also grown.
-The vast majority of wines produced are red, with a small proportion of rosés.
-They belong to four distinct classes depending on how they are aged: Joven, Crianza, Reserva, and Gran Reserva.
-The Ribera Del Duero designation of origin produces some of Spain's finest wines, including undoubtedly the most famous and sought-after of them all: Pingus, from Bodega Dominio de Pingus.
-Other producers are equally worthy of the appellation's reputation, such as Bodegas Lara Ortiz, Bodega Montecastro, Bodega Vega Sicilia and Bodega Valtravieso.
+Tempranillo, Spain’s premier grape variety, is the primary component in the production of Ribera del Duero wines.
+Other varieties include Cabernet Sauvignon, Merlot, Malbec, Grenache Noir, and Albillo.
+The vast majority of wines produced are red, with only a small fraction being rosé.
+They are classified into four distinct categories based on their aging: Joven, Crianza, Reserva, and Gran Reserva.
+The Ribera del Duero appellation produces some of Spain’s finest wines, including arguably the most famous and sought-after among them: Pingus, from Bodega Dominio de Pingus.
+Other producers also uphold the appellation’s high standards, such as Bodegas Lara Ortiz, Bodega Montecastro, Bodega Vega Sicilia, and Bodega Valtravieso.

-More information on the website of Ribera del Duero
+For more information, visit the website at Ribera del Duero

-Buy the best wines from Ribera del Duero in a private sale!
+Buy the best wines from Ribera del Duero at a private sale!

 Rated site